jesskelsall/astarus/organisations/astorrel/squads/gloom-squad.md

 ## Summary

-Freya's Squad is from the same [Astorrel](../astorrel.md) graduate cohort as [Canary Squad](canary-squad.md).
+Gloom Squad is from the same [Astorrel](../astorrel.md) graduate cohort as [Canary Squad](canary-squad.md).
 They are participating in the [Nature's Battle](../../../storylines/natures-battle.md) tournament and are played by guests.